swisstopo/swissgeol-ocr/README.md

 ### Roadmap

-- Allow deploying this OCR script as a microservice (adding an API, logging and monitoring, configurability. etc.), that can be integrated into the applications [assets.swissgeol.ch](https://assets.swissgeol.ch/) ([Github Repo](https://github.com/swisstopo/swissgeol-assets-suite)) and [boreholes.swissgeol.ch](https://boreholes.swissgeol.ch/) ([Github Repo](https://github.com/swisstopo/swissgeol-boreholes-suite)).
+- Allow deploying this OCR script as a microservice (adding an API, logging and monitoring, configurability. etc.), that can be integrated into the applications [assets.swissgeol.ch](https://assets.swissgeol.ch/) ([GitHub Repo](https://github.com/swisstopo/swissgeol-assets-suite)) and [boreholes.swissgeol.ch](https://boreholes.swissgeol.ch/) ([GitHub Repo](https://github.com/swisstopo/swissgeol-boreholes-suite)).

 ## Installation